 Just take a picture of the label with the camera on your phone and wait that is cross checked within a catalogue of more than 3 million wines.
 It quickly gives you detailed information on the winery, types of grapes and the most important for me: ratings of other users.
 While still a subjective analysis, it’s a great indicator to find out quickly if the bottle in front of you is a gem or something you’ll regret later.

 - Quick scan of the wine label

 - Lots of not only basic information on the wine, but interesting features such as food pairings

 Organising the photos taken with the camera of my mobile phone is the task I find most overwhelming during and after a trip.
 Selecting the best ones, putting them in albums and backup for your computer or hard drive is a time-consuming process.
 Extra stress points when you are running out of space on your phone is a huge pain point for travelers.

 With automatic backups, an user-friendly desktop timeline and unlimited storage, Google Photos is an extremely smart way to keep all your photo collection organised.
 It has automatic backups and it’s even able to create videoclips and styled pictures from your uploaded pictures automagically.
-You don’t have to do absolutely anything, which is borderline creepy.
+You don’t have to do absolutely anything – which to be honest, is borderline creepy.
 This is one of the best ideas to keep your travel memories I’ve seen!

 - GREAT User Experience